-- Data base Management Systems, Raghu Ramakrishnan, Johannes Gehrke.
-McGraw Hill Education - Data base System Concepts, A. Silberschatz, Henry.
-F. Korth, S. Sudarshan, McGraw Hill Education a database for a chosen organization (Like Library, Transport etc).
+- Data base Management Systems, Raghu Ramakrishnan, Johannes Gehrke, McGraw Hill Education - Data base System Concepts, A. Silberschatz, Henry.
+F. Korth, S. Sudarshan, McGraw Hill Education

+Students are required to practice the concepts learnt in the theory by designing and querying a database for a chosen organization (Like Library, Transport etc).
 The teacher may devise appropriate weekly lab assignments to help students practice the designing, querying a database in the context of example database.
 Some indicative list of experiments is given below.